AveePB/Pong/README.txt

 Python using the Pygame library.
 In this game, two players control paddles on opposite sides of the screen and try to bounce the ball past their opponent's paddle.

+How to play:
+-To start the game, run the main.py file using Python.
+You can do this by navigating to the directory where the file is located and running the following command:python main.py

 Controls:
 -Player 1 (Left Paddle):
     W: Move paddle up